0xNazgul/fuzzydefi/README.md

 ## License
 Modified code forked from there respective companies are licensed under there respective licenses in accordance with the original licenses.

-All other files within this repository are licensed under the TODO License unless stated otherwise.
+All other files within this repository are licensed under the AGPL License unless stated otherwise.